WP's Loop when DST switch happens at the same time as next C_PERIOD execution

 3. The execution of the task falls exactly at the minute (ex 2:00) when the time change happens.

-Any customer that has recurring tasks that fit the above criteria might run into the issue.
+Any customer that has recurring tasks that fit the above criteria might run into the issue, but the risk is still fairly low.

 IMPORTANT : It is not possible to tell exactly with an SQL or something because the time of the next execution is relevant.